Letters to the editor

 Letters should be should be less than 250 words and sent to firstname.lastname@example.org along with your address and phone number for our files (not for publication).
-We welcome letters on all topics and will print as many as space allows, with priority given to timely local issues, and those received before Friday at 5 pm.
+We welcome letters on all topics and will print as many as space allows, with priority given to timely local issues and responses to articles, letters, columns and viewpoints in the paper.
+Letters received before Friday at 5 pm are more likely to get in.
 We add letters Monday mornings as space and time allow.

 Letters can address articles or opinion pieces in EW or bring up topics EW readers need to know about that have not been addressed in the paper.
 The focus should be on topics and ideas, not personal attacks.
 It’s also helpful to write positive letters to encourage a group, agency or business.

-Please send your letter in the body of your email.
+Please send your letter in the body of your email, not in an attachment.
 For those who prefer not to use email, fax to 541-484-4044 or mail to 1251 Lincoln, Eugene 97401.
 Though we recognize that many people EW and the community need to hear from do not have access to a computer, if we have to type your letter for you, it may delay publication.

 Letters must include a full, real name and address.
 If you do not have an address, please supply a means to confirm your identity.
 We do not print anonymous letters unless the person writing has a genuine fear of reprisal, which the letter writer must explain.
 In limited circumstances we will print a pseudonym if the person is known and operates by that name in the community at large.